kev-m/pyCoilGen/docs/source/configuration.md

   The orientation of the cut plane used to join neighbouring contours is in the direction of the closest contour point to the group centre, by default.
   Can be one of `nearest` or `B0`.

-  This parameter allows to specify that the orientation should instead be in the `B0` direction instead.
+  This parameter allows to specify that the orientation should be in the `B0` direction instead.

 - `b_0_direction` (Type: `float array`, Default: `[0, 0, 1]`)